SaulUrso/Power-identification-Parlament/README.md

 To fine-tune  the pretrained models, we provide you a kaggle notebook.
 Notice that the environment used there is different from the one provided in requirements.txt.
 Here there is the url of the Kaggle notebook: https://www.kaggle.com/code/saulurso/finetuning-politics

-requiremnts.txt: Is the file that contains the dipendences for the python enviroment
+requirements.txt: Is the file that contains the dipendences for the python enviroment